 Carbohydrates, when digested get converted into glucose by the body and glucose raises your blood glucose levels (BGL).
 In a person who does not have diabetes, their pancreas will produce insulin at the same time as the increase in glucose to provide energy and essentially keep the body in balance.
-Short periods of blood sugar spikes in non-diabetics are not seen as dangerous but overtime this can lead to insulin resistance, and this is now considered one of the most serious modern inflammatory diseases.
-Type 1 Diabetics don’t have that luxury of a fully functioning pancreas, so the damage is quick in comparison.
-That is why even with exogenous insulin we cannot afford to eat like an unhealthy non-diabetic.
-We're simply placing our body under too much undue stress.
+Type 1 Diabetics don’t have that luxury.

 We must be very conscious of what affects our glucose levels.
 When our blood glucose levels rise it is essentially poisoning our body, and it is this that leads to complications over time.

 Currently, medical science does not know to what extent you can raise your BGL and how this will affect your body.
-But we do know that continued exposure to high BGL’s (chronic hyperglycemia) increases your chances of complications by turning the blood toxic and damaging blood vessels and organs.
-A good indicator is the infogram below from the diabetes council:
+But we do know that continued exposure to high BGL’s increases your chances of complications.

 Where does this leave us?

-Before Insulin was manufactured to treat diabetes, diabetics were told to eat a very low carb diet with a prolonged period of fasting as it helped extend their life.
-Now that we have exogenous insulin, this is still the same truth.
+Before Insulin was manufactured to treat diabetes, diabetics were told to eat a low carb diet as it prolonged their life when they did.
+Now that we have injectable insulin, this is still the same truth.
 By eating high carb foods and injecting insulin to cover the inevitable spike in BGL we simply reduce our chances of maintaining good glycemic control.